MicrosoftDocs/fabric-docs/docs/data-factory/upgrade-paths.md

 - **Mounting of ADF in Fabric** - This feature will enable customers to mount their existing ADF in Microsoft Fabric.
 All ADF pipelines will work as-is, and continue running on Azure, while enabling you to explore Fabric and work out a more comprehensive upgrade plan.
 - **Upgrade from ADF pipelines to Fabric** - We are working with customers and the community to learn how we can best support upgrades of data pipelines from ADF to Fabric.
 As part of this, we will deliver an upgrade experience that empowers you to test your existing data pipelines in Fabric using mounting and upgrading the data pipelines.

-## Power BI Dataflows Gen1 to Dataflows Gen2 in Fabric
+## Migrate Power BI Dataflows Gen1 to Dataflows Gen2 in Fabric

 Dataflows Gen2 in Fabric provide many advantages and new capabilities compared to Dataflows (Gen1) in Power BI: